OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 - A [Google Cloud Platform](https://cloud.google.com/free) (GCP) account
 - A [Microsoft Azure](https://azure.microsoft.com/en-us/free/) account
-- An [Octopus Deploy](https://octopus.com/start) instance - to link the [Azure Account to the Octopus Deploy instance](https://octopus.com/docs/infrastructure/accounts/azure#azure-service-principal)
+- An [Octopus Deploy](https://octopus.com/start) instance - to link the [Azure account to the Octopus Deploy instance](https://octopus.com/docs/infrastructure/accounts/azure#azure-service-principal)
 - Access to a terminal, locally or in the cloud, with gcloud and the Azure command-line interface installed

-## The Octopus Deploy underwater app
+## The Octopus underwater app

-The Octopus Deploy underwater app is a landing page for users creating their first deployment.
+The Octopus underwater app is a landing page for users creating their first deployment.
 It includes links to posts that help you continue your journey with Octopus Deploy.

 You can find the web application repository on [GitHub](https://github.com/OctopusSamples/octopus-underwater-app).